killera/killera.github.com/_posts/testing/2013-12-23-using-matplotlib-to-analyse-locust-performance-test-results.md

 ## Forewords

 We are using [Locust][locust_website] to do performance test.
 Locust is a scalable load testing framework written in python.
-Locust supplies us two brief reports called request report and distribution report.
+It supplies us two brief reports called *request report* and *distribution report*.
 The reports show us some data about the response time, such as average response time per request, medium response time per request,maximum response time per request, RPS (request per second) and distribution of response time with different percentiles.

 The main page of performance testing is like this: